Approximating fixed size quantum correlations in polynomial time: Introduction

 Although we developed and applied techniques to address a game-theoretic instance of optimization over the constrained separability set, our methods hold promise for future applications to other problems within this class.
-For example, in the context of approximate quantum error correction \cite{berta2021semidefinite}, an alternative symmetry reduction method based on the constrained Bose-symmetry could be explored as an alternative over the standard SDP symmetry reduction approach in \cite{chee2023efficient} (cf.\ our concurrent work \cite{kossmann2025symmetric}).
+For example, in the context of approximate quantum error correction \cite{berta2021semidefinite}, a symmetry reduction method based on the constrained Bose-symmetry could be explored as an alternative to the standard SDP symmetry reduction approach in \cite{chee2023efficient} (cf.\ our concurrent work \cite{kossmann2025symmetric}).